petersulyok/smfc/SMFC_CLIENT.md

 ### Why not factor out an `IpmiReader` class?

 Considered and rejected.
 It would touch every `Ipmi` consumer and require updating ~14 ipmi tests.
-The keyword-only `read_only` param keeps the change
+The keyword-only `in_client` param keeps the change
 surgical: one branch, one new test, zero risk to the service path.

 ## Files to change